skjolber/unzip-csv/README.md

 boolean success = engine.handle(new FileZipFileFactory(file));
 ```

 where the default thread count is one per core.
+Optionally wrap your handler in `NewLineSplitterEntryHandler` for splitting (and processing) files into parts based on file-size and newlines.

 ### AbstractCsvFileEntryHandler
 Implement the abstract method